Fox-ML-infrastructure/Fox-v1-infra/legal/PRIVACY_POLICY.md

 Our software is **client-hosted**, meaning it runs entirely on your infrastructure.
 We have no access to your data, no ability to collect your data, and no infrastructure that could store your data.

+**We will never sell user data.** This is a fundamental commitment to protecting client privacy.
+User data, if any is collected (limited to licensing and support communications), will never be sold, rented, traded, or monetized in any way.

 This Privacy Policy covers:
 - **Website usage** (if applicable)
 - **Software licensing** (no data collection)